sudheer1102/simple-serial-char-driver/README.md

 # simple-serial-char-driver
-This driver very useful for new learner
+This driver very useful for new learner.

 In this driver having simple steps for creating ur new driver .
-Let ride the kernel with ur skills
+Lets ride the kernel with ur skills

 Steps To Build:
 1. Download the code , and extract the code .